awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 1. <a name="update-iot-policy-save-policy"></a>Choose **Save as new version**\.

 ## Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices<a name="greengrass-core-minimal-iot-policy"></a>

+**Important**
+Later versions of the [Greengrass nucleus component](greengrass-nucleus-component.md) require additional permissions on the minimal AWS IoT policy\.
+You might need to [update your core devices' AWS IoT policies](#update-core-device-iot-policy) to grant additional permissions\.
+Core devices that run Greengrass nucleus v2\.5\.0 and later require the `greengrass:ListThingGroupsForCoreDevice` permission\.
+Core devices that run Greengrass nucleus v2\.3\.0 and later require the `greengrass:GetDeploymentConfiguration` permission to support large deployment configuration documents\.

 The following example policy includes the minimum set of actions required to support basic Greengrass functionality for your core device\.
 + The policy includes the `*` wildcard after the core device thing name \(For example, `core-device-thing-name*`\)\.
 The core device uses the same device certificate to make multiple connections to AWS IoT Core, but the client ID in a connection might not be an exact match of the core device thing name\.
 This wildcard allows the core device to connect when it uses a client ID with a suffix\.